New Mexico State University-Alamogordo

 - NMSU-A is a two-year branch campus dedicated to the concept of high-quality cost efficient education that meets the needs of a diverse community.
 While some students continue to value the long established core courses, others are seeking alternatives to the traditional liberal arts education.
 Every possible effort is being made to keep programs and curricula flexible in order to accommodate varied and expanding community educational needs.

-- The teacher population of 72 teachers has declined by 26% over five years.
+- The teacher population of 72 teachers has stayed relatively flat over five years.

 |New Mexico State University-Alamogordo||(NM) Community College Avg.|